lina98st/lina98st/README.md

 I enjoy building web applications, with a particular interest in frontend development and JavaScript.

-I've been coding for the past two years, exploring both frontend and backend development through personal projects and continuous learning.
+I've been building personal projects across frontend and backend development, with a focus on continuously improving my skills.

 [LinkedIn](https://www.linkedin.com/in/alina-schmi/) · [Portfolio](https://alina-dev.vercel.app/)